Arooj Shah

-Arooj Shah is a British Labour politician and since May 2023 is the leader of Oldham Metropolitan Borough Council in Greater Manchester, a position she also previously held between 2021 and 2022.
-As leader she is a member of the Greater Manchester Combined Authority and is the combined authority's portfolio lead for Equalities and Communities.
+Arooj Shah is a British Labour politician and was the leader of Oldham Metropolitan Borough Council in Greater Manchester between May 2021 and May 2022, and again from May 2023 to May 2026.
+As leader she was a member of the Greater Manchester Combined Authority and was the combined authority's portfolio lead for Equalities and Communities.
 She was the first Muslim woman to take charge of a council in the north of England.

 First elected to the council in 2012, she was the councillor for the Chadderton South ward.
 She was elected as leader of the council in May 2021 after her predecessor Sean Fielding lost his seat in that year's election.
 Shah lost her seat in 2022 after being beaten by Robert Barnes the Conservative candidate.
 She later re-gained a seat on the council at the 2023 election, topping the poll in the St Mary's ward.
 Following the election, at which incumbent leader Amanda Chadderton was defeated, Shah was elected to lead the council again.
+She stepped down after the 2026 local elections.
+In a deleted tweet former leader of the opposition and current government advisor Harriet Harman offered Shah a peerage on the next honours list.